heavygale/docker-borgserver/README.md

 # Info
 This image is based on Nold360/docker-borgserver.
-It has been supplemented with options for deleting/pruning archives via ssh for certain PublicKeys - useful if "--append-only" is set via BORG_SERVE_ARGS.
+It has been modified to run a conrjob which will prune all repositories. this image can't be accessed from outside, it's only meant for pruning old archives.

 **NOTE Repositories using a keyfile are not supported.**